Skip to content

 • Even though completed with a partner, every student must turn in their own paper check-off sheet in their lab section!

-• Part E: FPGA Prototype v2
+• Part D: FPGA Prototype v2

 • Even though completed with a partner, every student must turn in their own paper check-off sheet in their lab section!

-• Part F: TinyRV1 Assembly
+• Part E: TinyRV1 Assembly

-• Part G: Report
+• Part F: Report

-• Due on 12/8 at 11:59pm for all groups!
+• Due on the last day of classes at 11:59pm for all groups!

 • Post-lab survey on Canvas is due at the same time as the report

 This handout assumes that you have read and understand the course tutorials and that you have attended the discussion sections.
-This handout assumes you have successfully completed Parts A and B, meaning your processor, memory bus, and SPI are all working in simulation.
+This handout assumes you have successfully completed Parts A and B meaning your processor, memory bus, and SPI are all working in simulation.

 What do we do if Parts A and B is not done?